oa691/General/README.md

-# Uploaded homework data as part of taking courses at NYU.
+# Uploading various datasets and ipython files as part of taking course work.